 Hi, I'm Anas, a PhD student in Information Science at the University of Colorado Boulder.
-My research focuses on algorithmic governance, fairness in recommender systems, and participatory design of sociotechnical systems.
+My research focuses on mechanism design and multiobjective optimization in recommender systems, investigating how algorithms balance competing goals such as accuracy, fairness, diversity, and stakeholder welfare.
 I am advised by Robin Burke at That Recommender Systems Lab.

 Teaching